 The school suffered a blow on April 18, 1996, when an arson fire destroyed the theatre and almost burned down the building.
 School closed for a few days, but enough repairs were made to finish the school year, although it was eerie to have the theatre doors locked and the space marked off limits.
 The school community rallied under the banner of Fireworks! and presented an outstanding medley of performances at a fundraising gala at the Aronoff Center, downtown.
 Renovations were completed by September, and, SCPA, like the phoenix, rose from the ashes, better than ever.

 In 2008-09 and 2009–10, the school was featured in the MTV reality series Taking the Stage, filmed at the school and starring SCPA students.
 In Fall 2009, 10 SCPA students were invited by the First Lady to perform at the White House.
-In August 2010, SCPA combined with the CPS' Schiel Primary School for Arts Enrichment to create the first kindergarten through twelfth grade (about ages five to seventeen) arts school and first private sector/public arts school in the U.S. The new $72-million facility in Over-the-Rhine , which opened in August 2010, was championed by the late Cincinnati Pops Maestro Erich Kunzel and funded through a unique public-private partnership that raised over $31 million in private contributions to match public funding.
+In August 2010, SCPA combined with the CPS' Schiel Primary School for Arts Enrichment to create the first kindergarten through twelfth grade (about ages 5 to 17) arts school and first private sector/public arts school in the U.S. The new $72-million facility in Over-the-Rhine, which opened in August 2010, was championed by the late Cincinnati Pops Maestro Erich Kunzel and funded through a unique public-private partnership that raised more than $31 million in private contributions to match public funding.
 The building features specialized facilities for the arts, and three separate theaters, and is a key component to redevelopment plans for the neighborhood.